bbrajkovic/Exploratory_Data_Analysis/README.md

 ## Content of the repository
+- "master_script.R" - script to load the data and to call individual plotting scripts
 - "data_loading_script.R" - script to load the data from "household_power_consumption.txt" file
-- "plot1.R" - script to plot 1st chart from project requirements
+- "plot1.R" - script to plot 1st chart from project deliverables
+- "plot2.R" - script to plot 2nd chart from project deliverables
+- "plot3.R" - script to plot 3rd chart from project deliverables
+- "plot4.R" - script to plot 4th chart from project deliverables